elkebir-group/TRIBAL_Dandelion_Preprocess/README.md

-Prepare single-cell BCR/TCR data from the 10x Genomics 5’ solution for TRIBAL analysis.
+Prepare single-cell BCR/TCR data from the 10x Genomics 5’ solution for use in TRIBAL analysis.

+TRIBAL (TRee Inference of B cell clonAl Lineages) is a method designed to infer B cell lineage trees from single-cell RNA sequencing data.
+Access TRIBAL [here](https://github.com/elkebir-group/TRIBAL).

+Contributors to the repository: Derek Reiman, Leah Weber, Xinyu Gu

 ## create env
 ```bash